Send a Letter for #JeffsLaw

-NOTE: Before sending, please remove the command parts in the beginning stating whether you are a patient or supporter, (for your privacy, you do not have to include that in your public post) and at the end where you can replace it with your own personal testimony on why plant possession will help you.
+NOTE: This is a copy and paste letter.
+Before copying and sending, please remove the command parts in the beginning stating whether you are a patient or supporter, (for your privacy, you do not have to include that in your public post) and at the end where you can replace it with your own personal testimony on why plant possession will help you.

 After sending, please make a profile and post for it on the Let Patients Grow NJ Political Action Forum page, with the legislators name as the title and make any replies from them as comments on your post.
 It's free, easy and you can use any name for your profile.